Sinetheta/solidus_searchkick/README.md

   ...
 end
 ```
-In this example, the `unless Spree::product.try(:searchkick_options)` conditional is needed, since by default your development environment does not cache classes and will reload them.
+In this example, the `unless Spree::product.try(:searchkick_options)` conditional is needed, since, by default, the development environment does not cache classes and will reload them.
-Adding this condition prevents Rails from throwing an error on trying to add searchkick multiple times.
+Adding this condition prevents Rails from throwing an error when reloading the product decorator and trying to add searchkick multiple times.

 Search Parameters